zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 We are excited to work with you.
 Please let us know if you have any questions regarding how booking rehearsals works.

 If your band is searching for - music rehearsal or practice space near me, look no further!
-Our Liveroom, Studio D, is the perfect place to jam out with lots of instruments and live sound equipment to use.
+Our Live room, Studio D, is the perfect place to jam out with lots of instruments and live sound equipment to use.
 If you have any Special requests or need a specific configuration to your setup, just heat us know ahead of time.